Updated December 17, 2022

-So enough of his pussy-footing and verbal navel-gazing, it is time to move in.
+So enough of his pussy-footing and verbal navel-gazing, it is time to move on.

-This realization came within the last few minutes, as all my options have expired, the choices are few, and it is time to go.
+This realization came recently, as all my options have expired, the choices are few, and it is time to go.
 I will likely not announce it, as I am not a fan of drama and needless emotion, but I have run out of options.
 I no longer have the need nor desire to share this space (mental, psychic, physical, or other) with anyone, I have run out of options, the well is dry, and it is time.

 I know now how or when, but it surely is coming.
 I am at peace, all is okay,

 I have no unsaid speeches or pronouncements, and I must do my duty and leave.